 It is the responsibility of the student, under the supervision of the parent, to work with teacher(s) to develop a plan to make up work missed due to absence.
 If requesting assignments when a student is absent, parents should email their child's teachers directly to request work or refer to the SOTI Studies website.
 Work and books requested by 9:00 AM will be delivered to the school receptionist, where it may be picked up between 3:00 and 6:00 PM.
-Older students are encouraged to exchange phone numbers with a responsible classmate to call about missed assignments.
+Older students are encouraged to exchange phone Page 29 • School of the Incarnation Parent and Student Handbook 2020-2021 numbers with a responsible classmate to call about missed assignments.
 Homework is also noted on the school's SOTI Studies website.
 Typically, students have one day per day absent to make up work.
 Extended absences not related to illness are strongly discouraged.
 Parents sometimes request work when an extended absence is planned.
 It can be difficult for teachers to predict the specifics of work in advance as assignments are paired with instruction.
 Therefore, work is typically not given before an extended absence.
-Teachers need at least one week's written notice when preparing assignments in advance of an extended absence.
-When possible, work will be sent home the day prior to the absence.
-It is best for parents to contact teachers upon the child's return to determine the best plan of action to make up the missing work. determine any additional needs.
+It is best for parents to contact teachers upon the child's return to determine the best plan of action to make up the missing work.